Archidasyphyllum diacanthoides: Medicinal use and danger of confusion with Latua

-The bark of Dasyphyllum diacanthoides is used in its native Chile as a folk remedy (both topical and oral) for blunt trauma: Palo santo or Palo blanco (Flotowia diacanthoides) .— It grows from Ñuble to Valdivia.
+The bark of Archidasyphyllum diacanthoides is used in its native Chile as a folk remedy (both topical and oral) for blunt trauma: Palo santo or Palo blanco (Flotowia diacanthoides) .— It grows from Ñuble to Valdivia.

 The bark is used against bruises and blows, either by taking it as an infusion or applying it as external use.
 It also dissolves warts.
 When not in flower, however, the plant is easily confused with the highly toxic Solanaceous species Latua pubiflora and this ease of confusion has been responsible for many cases of anticholinergic, tropane alkaloid poisoning by Latua in the Los Lagos Region of southern Chile to which both plants are native.

 One of his [ Philippi's informant Señor Juan Renous's ] woodcutters had suffered a strong blow with the blunt end of his axe and went into the forest to get some bark of tayu for it.
 He took instead latúe [Latua] and drank a concoction of this poison.
 He became insane almost immediately and wandered into the mountains.
 He was found three days later in an unconscious state.
 Several days were required for his recovery, although he suffered severe headaches for several months.

 Chemistry

-The unusual Asteraceae subfamily Barnadesioideae, to which the genus Dasyphyllum belongs, has yielded phenolic compounds, flavonoids and triterpenoids.
+The unusual Asteraceae subfamily Barnadesioideae, to which the genus Archidasyphyllum belongs, has yielded phenolic compounds, flavonoids and triterpenoids.